gvwilson/thirdbit/src/fiction/bear/index.md

 then tried to shake free of Mope's grasp.
 "Let me go!" she protested.
 "I have to find Cloak!"

-"Never mind your cloud," the orangutan said.
-"Where's Sergeant Dambu?"
+"Never mind your cloud," the chimpanzee said.
+"Where's Sergeant Inambu?"
 The magician could no longer be seen on the roof of the old house.

 Noxy and Mope limped across the parade courtyard.
 They were almost at